Classic Films · Comedies

 cosmopolitan

 What always delighted me about this film was the spot-on depiction of Florida retirement communities.
 As a child of Florida snow-birds, I’ve always daydreamed about just running away to the land of early bird specials, white pants, water aerobics, and cocktail hour.
-It’s only the lack of decent Tex-Mex there that stops me (and okay, my really great life back in Texas).
-Lucky for me, I’ve got In Her Shoes, and that really great Florida-set episode of Seinfeld to remind me of what I’m missing.
+It’s only the lack of decent Tex-Mex there that stops me.
+Fortunately, I’ve got In Her Shoes to remind me of what I’m missing.
 Cheers!